ujfjhz/ChineseMusicScore/JianpuMLSpecification/JianpuML-Specification.md

 TimeSignature: Time Signature
 Tempo: Beats Per Minute
 DefaultDuration: Default note value (e.g., 4 for a quarter note)
-Staff: Set to true when using JianpuML to directly express staff notation.
 ```

 Notably, the following fields can be modified multiple times throughout the score to accommodate different sections of the music: